 Bacopa monnieri also protects against oxidative damage, increases cerebral blood flow, and modulates neurotransmitters like acetylcholine and dopamine, which have many cognitive benefits.

-It’s important to mention that the majority of research on this nootropic is still in the early stages, so most of the data about cognitive benefits comes from animal studies.
+It’s important to mention that the majority of research on this nootropic is still in the early stages, so most data about cognitive benefits comes from animal studies.

 Ginkgo Biloba